ace-dent/8x8.me/README.md

 Special thanks to @castpixel, @dw817, @felipemanga, @gingerbeardman, @javl, @le-doux, @lexaloffle, @MrBlinky, @Pharap, @pmwasson, @scotthall92, @TPS.

 <br>

 ## Legal

 Produced by Andrew C.E.
 Dent and dedicated to the Public Domain (CC0 – free to use).
 Giving attribution is not required but always appreciated!

-Please read the separate `LICENSE` file.
+The contents of this project is provided "as is", without warranty of any kind regarding accuracy, completeness, or fitness for any specific purpose.
+Please see the LICENSE for full terms of use.

 All trademarks are the property of their respective owners.
 &emsp; *Arduboy*® is a registered trademark of [Arduboy, Inc., USA](https://www.arduboy.com).